Can recent DESI BAO measurements accommodate a negative cosmological constant?: Introduction

 It is well-known that anti-de Sitter (AdS) vacuum, which correspond to a negative CC, is theoretically important and well-motivated.
 Though it is possible that dS vacua exist \cite{Kachru:2003aw,Kallosh:2004yh}, the construction of such vacua in string landscape is not straightforward, notably e.g. recent swampland conjecture \cite{Ooguri:2006in,Obied:2018sgi}, see \cite{Palti:2019pca,Grana:2021zvf} for recent reviews and also \cite{Kallosh:2019axr}.
+However, AdS vacua exist naturally in string landscape.

-However, AdS vacua are ubiquitous, which might have an unexpected impact on our observable universe.
-The resolution of Hubble tension might be related to the AdS vacuum around the recombination \cite{Ye:2020btb,Ye:2020oix,Jiang:2021bab,Ye:2021iwa,Wang:2022jpo}, or the switch-sign CC \cite{Akarsu:2019hmw,Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb,Paraskevas:2024ytz}, see also \cite{Anchordoqui:2023woo}.
-The inflation in AdS landscape and implication for primordial perturbations have been explored in e.g.\cite{Li:2019ipk,Ye:2022efx,Lin:2022ygd,Piao:2005ag,Cai:2017pga}.
-Recently, the AdS effect at low redshift have been investigated in light of CMB and pre-DESI BAO dataset \cite{Dutta:2018vmq,Visinelli:2019qqu,Ruchika:2020avj,Calderon:2020hoc,Sen:2021wld,Malekjani:2023ple}, as well as the JWST observation \cite{Adil:2023ara,Menci:2024rbq}.
-Thus it is significant to ask if recent DESI BAO data can accommodate a negative CC.
+Recently, the impacts of AdS vacua on our observable universe have been investigated, in particular the resolution of the Hubble tension might be related to the AdS vacuum around the recombination \cite{Ye:2020btb,Ye:2020oix,Jiang:2021bab,Ye:2021iwa,Wang:2022jpo}, or the switch-sign CC \cite{Akarsu:2019hmw,Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb,Paraskevas:2024ytz}, see also \cite{Anchordoqui:2023woo}.
+The inflation in AdS landscape and its implication for primordial perturbations have been explored in e.g.\cite{Li:2019ipk,Ye:2022efx,Lin:2022ygd,Piao:2005ag,Cai:2017pga}.
+Though a negative CC is unable to drive the acceleration of our universe, it can coexist with one evolving positive DE component, and the corresponding effects have been surveyed in light of cosmic microwave background (CMB) and pre-DESI BAO dataset \cite{Dutta:2018vmq,Visinelli:2019qqu,Ruchika:2020avj,Calderon:2020hoc,Sen:2021wld,Malekjani:2023ple,Gomez-Valent:2023uof}, as well as recent James Webb Space Telescope (JWST) observations \cite{Adil:2023ara,Menci:2024rbq}.

-In this paper, with recent BAO data we will search for the possibility of the existence of a negative CC.
-In corresponding model, the state equation $w_x(z)$ of one component of DE follows (\ref{wxz}), while the other component is CC.
-They are related by $\Omega_m+\Omega_r+\Omega_x+\Omega_\Lambda=1$, where the density parameters of matter $\Omega_m$, radiation $\Omega_r$, one component of DE $\Omega_x$ and CC $\Omega_\Lambda$.
-We will discuss the implications of our results.
+Though the existence of AdS vacua could profoundly affect our understanding about the nature of DE and quantum gravity, whether it exists in reality or not has always been a controversial issue.
+In this paper, we perform the first search for the negative CC using recent DESI BAO measurements combined with Planck CMB and Pantheon Plus supernova data.
+Though we did not find the evidence for negative CC, we observed the indication for it, the negative CC is preferred at $>68\%$ significance level, see Fig.1.